+Predator identity

+lab observations of artefacts

-Exploring the mortality artifacts of juvenile snails from LILA (i.e., shell conditions) indicated that there were more than 4.0 times as many juvenile predation events in the dry season than the wet season (Figure 4A; Table S3.1).
-Giant Water Bugs, Crayfish, and Greater Sirens were 3.4 , 4.8, and 24 times less abundant in the wet season than the dry season, respectively (Figure 4; Table S3.1).
-Except for Giant Water Bugs, per-capita predation increased in the warmer wet season.
-Although, predator abundance and per-capita predation rates were not explored in the WCAs, the seasonal change in artifact counts in the WCAs were consistent with those found in LILA, except for missing artifacts which were largely absent.
+The mortality artefacts of juvenile snails from LILA wetlands (i.e., shell conditions) indicated that there were more than 4 times as many juvenile predation events in the dry season than the wet season (Figure 4A; Table S3.1).
+Giant Water Bugs, Crayfish, and Greater Sirens were 3.4X , 4.8X, and 24 times percent less abundant in the wet season sampling than the dry season, respectively (Figure 4; Table S3.1).
+Except for Giant Water Bugs, per-capita predation (artefacts/abundance) increased in the warmer wet season.
+Although, predator abundance and per-capita predation rates were not explored in the WCA sites, the seasonal change in artefact counts in the WCAs were consistent with those found in LILA, except that most predation (X%) was by water bugs and vertebrate predation (missing artefacts) was were essentially absent.

 Seasonal Population-Level Effects

-There was variation in the measured survival and development parameters across sites, seasons, and with or without natural predator regimes (Figure 5).
-Development was generally higher in the warmer wet season than the dry season (Figure 5, Figure S1).
-High survival without natural predator assemblages predicted a growing population regardless of the season (Figure 5).
-With natural predator regimes, the dry season had lower survival and lower development which resulted in decreasing populations regardless of site (Figure 5).
-In contrast, the wet season had higher survival rates and lower development which resulted in replacement (LILA and WCA03) or growing populations (WCA02; Figure 5).
-WCA3A had larger development than in LILA (Figure 5).
-The combined effects weighted by seasonal differences in reproduction resulted in declining populations, except for WCA02 which only overlapped the isocline from good hydrologic conditions for reproduction (Figure 5).
+There was variation in the measured survival and development parameters across sites, seasons (Figure 5).
+Growth was higher in the warmer wet season than the dry season (Figure 5, Figure S1).
+High CJS from cages without natural predator assemblages in LILA predicted a growing population regardless of the season (Figure 5).
+With natural predator regimes, the dry season had lower survival and slower growth and when a applied to the model would predict decreasing populations regardless of wetland site (Figure 5).
+In contrast, the wet season had higher survival rates and higher growth; parameters which would result in replacement (LILA and WCA3A site 3) or even growing populations (WCA3A site 2; Figure 5).
+Snails in WCA3A sites had faster growth than those in LILA (Figure 5).
+The combined effects, weighted by seasonal differences in egg laying, resulted in annual mortality and growth parameters that predicted declining populations, except for WCA3A site 2 which had confidence intervals that slightly overlapped the zero growth isocline created with good hydrologic egg-laying conditions (Figure 5).

 Discussion

 We used a stage structured population model to produce zero- population growth isoclines illustrating the interactive effects of development and survival for natural populations of a freshwater gastropod with size-dependent survival.
-The approach is potentially applicable to any size-structured consumer-resource interaction.
-For the apple snail it provided vital rate target regions that might produce growing or declining populations.
-Independently measured parameters in field settings confirmed the size-dependent survival of the snail, uncovered a seasonal-dependency relationship, and identified predators responsible.
-The seasonal measurements allowed us to compare existing rates to the theoretical isocline and conclude that populations are static or declining when parameters are averaged, but that survival and development parameters are particularly poor in the dry season (across both wetlands).
-The results produce novel hypotheses about environmental variation that might have historically sustained apple snails in the Everglades.
+The approach is potentially applicable to any size-structured predator-prey interaction.
+Snail populations are so sparse at these locations that testing the prediction of the model is challenged by our inability to get good estimates.
+Nevertheless, for the apple snail it provided vital rate target regions that might produce growing or declining populations.
+Independently measured parameters in field settings confirmed the size-dependent survival of the snail, uncovered a seasonal-dependency relationship, and identified responsible predators.
+The seasonal measurements allowed us to compare existing rates to the theoretical isocline and conclude that populations are static or declining when parameters are averaged over the reproductive season, but that survival and development parameters are particularly poor in the dry season (across both wetlands).
+The results produce novel hypotheses about environmental variation that might have historically sustained FAS in the Everglades.

-Seasonal survival and development
+Seasonal FAS survival and growth